dreger/audaciousfox.net/pages/manual-of-style.md

 > Following a word that ends in an 's,' "The Moss' house."

 - backup (noun)
+- book titles (italicize)
 - back up (verb)
 - built-in
 - capitalization

 > See [how to capitalize your titles](http://titlecapitalization.com)

-- commas

-> Use the serial comma, otherwise try to rewrite the sentence.
+- commas: use the serial comma.
 - full-time
 - go-to: "my go-to song is 'Shake it Off'"
 - home screen
-- italicizing
+- italicization

-> The following publications should be italicized.

-> _BuzzFeed_, _Daring Fireball_, _FiveThirtyEight_, _National Geographic_, _New York Times_, The _Times_, _Time_, _The Verge_
+> **Online publication titles:** No italicization is necessary.

 - lock in: being forced to use a certain type of product
 - long-form: lots of words
 - names

 > First reference: Kyle Dreger.
 Subsequent references: Mr. Dreger.

 - Pixel Envy
 - pull quote: a block of text, taken from another source.
-- quoting
+- quotes

 > Appositive phrases should be chosen based on the context of your audience.
-Used to establish the context of a person, place, or thing without making the reader feel stupid.
+Establish the context of a person, place, or thing without making the reader feel stupid.
 Ex.
-"Kyle Dreger, a writer and programmer from Ohio, created the AF Manual of Style, a resource he hopes is copied by bloggers everywhere."
+"K.Q.
+Dreger, a writer from Ohio, created the AF Manual of Style, a resource he hopes is copied by bloggers everywhere."
 Don't be a jerk.
 Always make it clear who and where you're quoting from.
+Also, quote things _exactly_ as they appear.

 - real time: two words, denoting [this](https://en.wikipedia.org/wiki/Real-time)
 - Retina: as in Retina screens